6.5 Conic Exponential Optimization¶

 Setting up the conic constraints

-The conic constraints are specified as columns in a list-typed matrix called cones, with rows for each associated detail.
-In example (6.9) we have one conic constraint:
+To define the conic constraints, we start by setting prob$F equal to the identity matrix in (6.13).
+The prob$g vector is set to zero.
+Lastly, the conic domain is specified as columns in a list-typed matrix called cones, with rows for each associated detail.
+In example (6.13) we have one conic constraint:

 Source code